 Aquifer recharge area sketch via WWALS Watershed Coalition.

 Threats to Our Rivers and Watersheds

 As we’ve created cities and suburbs, our watersheds have become less healthy.
 Increasing water pollution, trash, and air pollution threaten the integrity of clean water.
 And the extensive amount of impervious surfaces created with roads, cities, driveways, homes, and buildings all disrupt water flow and create runoff pollution by reducing the amount of of land water can seep into.
 The only way for things to get better is to generate awareness about the fragility of our water systems, and clean them up.
 Residents around the Potomac River, for example, are supporting initiatives to keep rivers and waters clean.

 Rivers supply our drinking water, irrigation to our crops, support wildlife habitats, help generate power and electricity through dams, and more.
-Taking good care of our watersheds goes a long way toward supporting the environment and ensuring the benefits that rivers give us for future generations.
-Continue browsing Creeklife to find ways to get involved with protecting our rivers and watersheds, by creating actions to take care of them, or starting a crowd fund for a local issue threatening a local river.
+Taking good care of our watersheds goes a long way toward supporting the environment and ensuring the benefits that rivers give us for future generations. dating sites in georgia europe to find ways to get involved with protecting our rivers and watersheds, by creating actions to take care of them, or starting a crowd fund for a local issue threatening a local river.